paris3200/pacioli/README.md

   --help             Show this message and exit.

 Commands:
-  balance-sheet     Run a balance report using the account mappings defined... income-statement  Run a income statement for a set time period.
+  balance-sheet        Run a balance report using the account mappings defined... income-statement     Run a income statement for a set time period. cash-flow-statement  Run a cash flow statement for a set time period.
 ```

+### Cash Flow Statement

+The cash flow statement uses the **direct method** and leverages Ledger's `--related` flag to ensure only **cash-basis transactions** are included.
+This means:

+- Credit card purchases are excluded (they're liabilities, not cash flows)
+- Only transactions that directly affect your cash accounts are included
+- The statement reconciles: Beginning Cash + Net Change = Ending Cash

+The statement categorizes cash flows into three activities:
+- **Operating Activities**: Day-to-day business operations (income and expenses)
+- **Investing Activities**: Long-term asset purchases and sales
+- **Financing Activities**: Debt and equity transactions

+Configure these categories in your config file by specifying which accounts belong to each category.

 ## Development setup